AbdelMagedd/AbdelMagedd/README.md

 - 🔭 I'm a software developer who is passionate about creating technology to elevate people and help new developers to find the right path
 - 🌱 As a IT student, I'm constantly learning and exploring new technologies to improve my skills.
-- 💬 Some technologies I enjoy working with include javascript, Node.js, React native, Express, MySQL, and MongoDB.
+- 💬 Some technologies I enjoy working with include javascript, Node.js, React native, Express, and MongoDB.
 - ⚡ Fun Fact: I'm a coffee enthusiast and my perfect day would start and end with a cup of coffee.